How Does The Chargeback Process Work?

 What Is The Chargeback Process?

-The chargeback process is a way for customers to receive their money back when they do not get the product or service they were promised.
-A chargeback occurs when a customer initiates a request with the credit card company to revoke or reverse the charges that they authorized on their card.
+A chargeback allows customers to recover funds when they do not receive the product or service as promised.
+It begins when a customer contacts their credit card issuer to revoke or reverse an authorized charge.

 Who Are The Participants In The Chargeback Process?

-In the chargeback process, there are five main participants: the customer, the merchant, the issuing bank, the acquiring bank, and the credit card network.
-The first one is the customer who initiates the chargeback.
-They can be any person who has a card and gets charged for a product or service that they didn’t receive.
+Five key participants are involved in the chargeback process: the customer, the merchant, the issuing bank, the acquiring bank, and the credit card network.
+The customer initiates the chargeback when they believe they were charged for a product or service they did not receive.

 How Can Merchants Fight Chargebacks?